reactjs/react.dev/content/blog/2018-10-01-create-react-app-v2.md

 author: [timer]
 ---

-This new release brings a year's worth of updates with a single dependency update.
+Create React App 2.0 has been released today, and it brings a year's worth of improvements in a single dependency update.

 While React itself [doesn't require any build dependencies](/docs/create-a-new-react-app.html), it can be challenging to write a complex app without a fast test runner, a production minifier, and a modular codebase.
-Since the very first release, the goal of [Create React App](https://github.com/facebook/create-react-app) has been to help you focus on what matters the most -- your application code -- and handle build and testing setup for you.
+Since the very first release, the goal of [Create React App](https://github.com/facebook/create-react-app) has been to help you focus on what matters the most -- your application code -- and to handle build and testing setup for you.

 Many of the tools it relies on have since released new versions containing new features and performance improvements: [Babel 7](https://babeljs.io/blog/2018/08/27/7.0.0), [webpack 4](https://medium.com/webpack/webpack-4-released-today-6cdb994702d4), and [Jest 23](https://jestjs.io/blog/2018/05/29/jest-23-blazing-fast-delightful-testing.html).
 However, updating them manually and making them work well together takes a lot of effort.
 And this is exactly what [Create React App 2.0 contributors](https://github.com/facebook/create-react-app/graphs/contributors) have been busy with for the past few months: **migrating the configuration and dependencies so that you don't need to do it yourself.**